beryx-gist/badass-jlink-spring-petclinic/README.md

 To create the custom runtime image execute:

 ```
+./gradlew clonePetclinic
 ./gradlew jlinkZip
 ```

-This command creates the runtime image in the `build/spring-petclinic-image` directory and a zip file of it in `build/image-zip`.
+This command creates the runtime image in the `build/image` directory and a zip file of it in `build/image-zip`.

-The start scripts are found in the `build/spring-petclinic-image/bin` directory.
+The start scripts are found in the `build/image/bin` directory.